roryokane/leftronic/README.md

 ```

 You can also push an array of latitude, longitude, and colors:

 ```python
 update.pushGeo("yourGeoStream", [37.8, 12.3], [-122.6, 52], ['blue, 'red'])
 ```

 The above example will create two points.
 A blue point at (37.8, -122.6) and a red point at (12.3, 52).
 The color array is optional.

-Here's how you push a title and message to a text feed widget.
+Here's how you push a title and message to a text feed widget:

 ```python
 update.pushText("yourTextStream", "This is my title.", "Hello World!", "http://example.com/myimage.png")